Bachelor of Arts: Interdisciplinary Studies in Anthropology

 From Classroom to Career: Hands-On Internships

 UMF’s Anthropology program partners with the Northeast Archaeology Research Center, just minutes from campus, to offer students hands-on internship opportunities.
-Students gain practical experience in cultural resource consulting for corporate, private, and government clients across Maine, Vermont, and New Hampshire.
+Students gain practical experience in cultural resource management (or contract archaeology) for corporate private and government clients across Maine, Vermont and New Hampshire.
+A local archaeology, Northeast Archaeology Research Center has hosted internships, as well as part-time and full-time employment for our students.

 What can you do with a degree in Anthropology?